NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 const PROJECT_APP_NAME = "ProjectCenter";

-// create the store, context and selector for the ProjectsCenter
+// create the store, context and selector for the Project  Center
 // Note the project app has a local store and context which isolates
 // the filters and other store/cache values

 const reducers = combineReducers({
-    projectApp: projectCenterFiltersReducer, // Your application might have more that one reducer });
+    projectApp: projectCenterFiltersReducer, // An application may have more that one reducer });

 export const {id, AppStore, AppContext, useAppSelector, useAppDispatch} =